A Ridiculously Simple Way to Beat the Market

 Can It Be This Simple?

 Can it be this easy to beat the market?
 Yes and no. Remember, your brain is going to make this relatively simple plan very hard.
-Unfortunately, through years of evolution, we've been hardwired to follow crowds, listen to experts, and be risk adverse.
+Unfortunately, through years of evolution, we've been hardwired to follow crowds, listen to experts, and be risk-averse.
 While these traits serve us well in many of life's pursuits, they make successful investing hard.

 It's the same reason why so few investors have matched Warren Buffett's returns, even though his strategy is so plain-spoken simple.
 In theory, holding stocks for the long-haul makes sense.
 But when the rubber hits the road, we want to get rich quick and panic every time the market dips.